Are you married to your job … or going through the motions?

 As a result, you may be living your life on one extreme or the other, in a constant struggle to find work-life balance.

-While being over-engaged and being disengaged are both problematic, the good news is that there is a middle ground … a much healthier ground, characterized by work-life balance, engagement and energy.
+While living to work and working to live both pose a threat to your overall wellbeing, problematic, the good news is that there is a middle ground … a much healthier ground, characterized by work-life balance, engagement and energy.